5. Restoring the River Ash

 Sadly the Ash along with many other chalk rivers across the South East are not in top condition.
 The Ash is classed as "Poor" status by the Environment Agency, owing to problems caused through historic dredging, artifical barriers like weirs and low flows.

-Following development of a restoration plan in 2019, Five Rivers Ltd. were commissioned in 2020 to prepare detailed designs for a scheme that will improve 6 kilometres of river and sections of floodplain.
+- Over the course of 2020, Five Rivers were brought on board to develop this plan into designs that will improve 6 kilometres of river and sections of floodplain.

-Please contact Sarah Perry, Living Rivers Officer, if you would like to discuss opportunities to support this project.
+Please contact the project lead if you would like to support this project.